andrewdaoust/cka-prep/docs/fundamentals/chapter04.md

 ### Lab 4.1 - Basic node maintenance

-This lab focuses on backip up etcd and updating the Kubernetes version on the cp and worker nodes.
+This lab focuses on backing up etcd and updating the Kubernetes version on the cp and worker nodes.